this cell is required to run these notebooks on Binder. Make sure that you also have a desktop tab open.

 nbscreenshot(viewer)

 Notice the debris located outside the nuclei and some of the holes located inside the nuclei.
-We will remove the debris by filtering out small objects, and fill the holes using a hole filling algorithm.
-We can update the data in the viewer in place.
+We will remove the debris by filtering out small objects, and fill the holes using a hole-filling algorithm.
+We can update the data of the layer in-place.

 foreground_processed = morphology.remove_small_holes(foreground, 60)